wso2/docs-choreo-dev/en/docs/manage/api-lifecycle.md

 # API Lifecycle

 !!! note
-    This section will disucss about the API Lifecycle states and its usage in Choreo.
+    This section will discuss about the API Lifecycle states and its usage in Choreo.